highbyte/dotnet-6502/docs/tools/scripting/lua-api.md

 Available when `AllowFileIO: true`.
 The `file` global is not registered when `AllowFileIO` is `false`, so scripts that use it will fail with a runtime error on platforms without filesystem access (e.g. WASM/browser).

-All paths are relative to `FileBaseDirectory` (which defaults to `ScriptDirectory`).
+All paths are relative to `FileBaseDirectory` (which defaults to the effective script directory).
+When no script directory override is configured on desktop, that effective directory is `~/Documents/Highbyte/DotNet6502/scripts` (or the Windows Documents equivalent).
 Paths that attempt to escape the base directory (e.g. `../`) are blocked and treated as non-existent files or raise a runtime error on write attempts.

 ### Read operations (always allowed when `AllowFileIO: true`)